 The wood glues listed above cover the vast majority of woodworking applications.
-However, there are a few specialty PA wood glues that are helpful in certain situations.
+However, a few specialty PA wood glues are helpful in certain situations.

 Specialty Wood Glue

-Need a longer assembly time.
-Titebond Extend Wood Glue is a slower setting version of Titebond Original Wood Glue.
-It is particularly useful in complex operations such as curved railings and other assemblies that require more time to align.
-It has a full 15 minutes of open assembly time.
-Not intended for exterior use or where there is moisture.
+I just wanted to let you know that I need a longer assembly time.
+Titebond Extend Wood Glue is a slower-setting version of Titebond Original Wood Glue.
+It is instrumental in complex operations such as curved railings and other assemblies that require more time to align.
+Moreover, assembly time can be completed in only a full 15 minutes!
+It is not intended for exterior use or where there is moisture.

 Working with dark woods.
-Titebond II Dark Wood Glue is a dyed-version of Titebond II Wood Glue.
+Titebond II Dark Wood Glue is a dyed version of Titebond II Wood Glue.
 It helps hide joints in darker woods such as walnut.
-It provides a strong initial tack and fast speed of set to reduce clamp time.
+It provides a strong initial tack and a fast set speed to reduce clamp time.

 Concerned about glue running or dripping.
-Titebond No-Run, No-Drip Wood Glue helps prevent wood glue dripping and running because it is a thick, fast-drying wood glue.
-It is ideal for finish trim, crown molding, baseboards, window casings and other applications requiring a professional-strength, no-run wood glue.
-It provides a strong initial tack and fast speed of set, yet allows realignment of working pieces.
+Titebond No-Run, No-Drip Wood Glue helps prevent wood glue from dripping and running because it is a thick, fast-drying version.
+It is ideal for finish trim, crown molding, baseboards, window casings, and other applications requiring professional-strength, no-run adhesives.
+It provides a strong initial tack and fast set speed yet allows the realignment of working pieces.

-Cyanoacrylate (CA) glue is great for small repairs, particularly when carving or turning.
+Cyanoacrylate (CA) glue is excellent for minor repairs, mainly when carving or turning.
 This wood glue dries quickly and forms a stiff, plastic-like bond.
 The liquid form of this wood glue can often run, but this wood glue is also available as a gel that stays in place better.
 Gorilla Super Glue and Titebond Instant Bond Glue are two good examples.

 Epoxy comes in two parts: a resin and a hardener.
-Both are liquid, but when mixed together a chemical reaction occurs that causes the epoxy to harden.
+Both are liquid, but a chemical reaction causes the epoxy to harden when mixed.
 Epoxy has the advantage of being waterproof and does a good job filling gaps in wood.
-Most other wood glues will not hold well if there is a gap between the pieces of wood that you are gluing together.
-Some epoxy formulas take a while to cure, others will cure in as little as five minutes.
-In general, the longer it takes for the epoxy to cure, the stronger the bond will be, so patience will be rewarded.
+Most other wood glues will not hold well if there is a gap between the pieces of wood you are gluing together.
+Some epoxy formulas take a while to cure, while others will cure in as little as five minutes.
+The longer it takes for the epoxy to cure, the stronger the bond will be, so patience is vital.

 Polyurethane glue is very durable and is often referred to by the trade name “Gorilla Glue.”
 However, Titebond also makes an excellent polyurethane glue.
-This type of glue cures in the presence of water, requiring you to wet the two mating surfaces before applying the wood glue.
-It bonds well to wood and many other materials, including plastic, metal, fabric, and others.
-As it cures, this glue tends to expand.
-And since it is hard to remove, make sure any glue squeeze-out is quickly removed.
-Polyurethane glue is a great choice for outdoor furniture applications and places where you need a very strong bond.
+This type of glue cures in water, requiring you to wet the two mating surfaces before applying.
+It bonds well to wood and other materials, including plastic, metal, fabric, etc. As it cures, this glue tends to expand.
+And since it is hard to remove, ensure any glue squeeze-out is quickly removed.
+Polyurethane glue is an excellent choice for outdoor furniture applications and places that need a powerful bond.

 Yes, this glue comes from animal hides.
 Hot hide glue is made by heating granules of hide glue in a pot with water.
 As it heats, the glue liquefies, and as it cools, it becomes solid.
 The biggest reason for hide glue’s popularity is its reversibility.
 If you apply heat to the joint, the glue will loosen.
 Recently, Tite-Bond developed a liquid hide glue that can be used at room temperature.
-This new glue has most of the same properties of hot hide glue, and has a longer open assembly time.
+This new glue has the same properties as hot hide glue and has a longer open assembly time.

 Wood Glue Features To Consider

-Bond Strength: The unit load applied in tension, compression, flexure, peel, impact, cleavage or shear, that is required to break an adhesive assembly with failure occurring in or near the plane of the bond.
+Bond Strength: The unit load applied in tension, compression, flexure, peel, impact, cleavage, or shear required to break an adhesive assembly with failure in or near the bond plane.
 Typically reported in pounds per square inch (psi).